How Does Your AC Unit Affect Your Sleep?

 A setting that is too warm may cause restlessness or no sleep at all.
 A setting that is too cold could cause our bodies to shiver awake leading to ongoing interruptions throughout the night.

 In Florida and other hotter regions, it may be costly to put your AC setting to 65 degrees, especially in the summer.
 If you continuously have trouble falling asleep due to the temperature, you might want to start using a programmable Wi-Fi thermostat.

 Programmable thermostats allow you to manage your temperature conveniently from your smartphone.
 Instead of getting up in the night to change the temperature, automatically schedule temperatures around your home.
 Not only will you get better sleep, but you will also save money on your monthly electric bill.

 If you are interested in learning more about Wi-Fi thermostats, contact Scott’s Heating and Air Conditioning.
 We provide you with a roadmap to comfort and energy efficiency.

-Posted in Air Conditioning, Thermostats
+Categorised in: Air Conditioning, Thermostats